 To participate in the carbon market, you’ll need to sign up with a third-party certification auditor, which our team can assist with.
 This third-party auditor will reach out to schedule a verification visit to your property.

-The audit may take may take 9–12 months to be carried out.
+The audit may take 9–12 months to be carried out.